tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/LessonPlan.md

   * **Answer:** This is definitely a major concern.
 Companies should get consent from people to analyze the sentiment of their written communications, and a storage and security infrastructure in compliance with user privacy regulations.

-This activity looks to challenge students to think outside of the box and encourages them to dream about future applications of sentiment analysis in FinTech.

 ---

 ### 3. Instructor Do: Terms Relevance (Understanding TF–IDF) (15 min)

-This activity introduces terms relevance from the perspective of term frequency-inverse document frequency (TF–IDF).
+This section introduces terms relevance from the perspective of term frequency-inverse document frequency (TF–IDF).
 Also, students will learn how TF–IDF can be implemented using `sklearn`.

 **Note:** Do not invest too much time on the TF–IDF formulas.
 Just explain how they work in general, and invest a bit more time on the rationale behind these measures and their implementation using `sklearn`.